 What temperature do you keep beer at?

-According to Som, the optimal temperature for beer is between 45 and 55 degrees Fahrenheit.
-If you put it in the fridge, it should be kept between 34 and 36 degrees Fahrenheit.
-Plus, you'll want to make sure your sips' environment is dry and dark, and that everything is upright.
-Some fridges will include a tempered glass door to help create this environment for your drinks from the get-go.
+According to Som, the optimal temperature for beer is between 45 and 55 degrees.
+If you put it in the fridge, it should be kept between 34 and 36 degrees.
+Plus, you'll want to make sure your sips' environment is dry and dark and that everything is upright.
+Some fridges will include a tempered glass door to help create this environment for your drinks.

 Why Trust The Spruce?